University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 ## 3.2 Examine snippy logs
 To better understand how Snippy processes sequencing reads and generates variant calls, we will inspect the snp.log output file.
 The log records the commands executed during the analysis, allowing you to trace each stage of the snippy pipeline, including read alignment, BAM processing, variant calling and variant filtering.
 If you run a tool and it fails – information on why the tool failed to run will often be in the .log file – so this is an important file.

 We will use `grep` to look at what is happening in the snippy log files and to understand the order in which the core tools used by snippy are executed.
-Note that for this section you do not need to understand all of the commands that snippy uses at each step (that would be alot of information) and you will not be assessed on the snippy logs section.
+Note that for this section you do not need to understand all of the commands that snippy uses at each step (that would be alot of information), this is more so to understand the overall steps.

 First view the snippy command and parameters used when we you ran snippy: